chirmstream/unraid-templates/seafile-12/seafile-12_guide.md

 Go ahead and remove ``MYSQL_DATABASE``, ``MYSQL_USER``, ``MYSQL_PASSWORD``, and ``REMOTE_SQL``.
 Seafile will connect to Mariadb with the root password and create all necessary users and databases.

-Don't forget to change your appdata path if want the database to be stored in a different location that default.
+Don't forget to change your appdata path if want the database to be stored in a different location than default.
 <img src="/screenshots/database-template.png?ref_type=heads">

 If you have other Mariadb containers on your server, you'll want to rename this one.
 Mine is named ``seafile-mariadb``.